ryterdal/guide_reproducible_research/chapters/03_secondary_practices.md

 queries.
 MongoDB, a document based database, uses MQL, which you can learn in W3School's [MongoDB Tutorial][mongo].

+Like other computer languages, query languages like SQL and MQL make your data cleaning and transformation processes reproducible.
+However, they are much easier to learn because the set of tasks they are designed to do is much smaller.

 :::{tip}
 DataLab's [An Overview of Databases and Data Storage workshop